-The principal risk facing the Company is that poor performance of Land Securties Group PLC investment property might have a material impact on the management service income in the financial statements.
-The Company's performance during the year indicates a satisfactory performance of the investment property held, considering the ongoing impact of the Covid-19 pandemic.
-Looking forward, the directors will continue to closely monitor the impact of the Covid-19 pandemic and other changes in the operating environment on the performance of investment property.
+The principal risk facing the Company is that poor performance of the Land Securities PLC investment properties might have a material impact on the management service income in the financial statements.
+The Company's performance during the year indicates a satisfactory performance of the investment properties held, considering the impact of the wider macro-economic environment.
+Looking forward, the directors will continue to closely monitor the impact of the wider macro-economic environment and other changes in the operating environment on the performance of the investment properties.